xiaosen7/nextjs-large-file-upload/README.md

 - hash check in chunk.
 - Consider upload a same file in same time in deferent endpoint.
 - Concurrency number should be determined by the performance of server and browser.

+## Record of problems

+### client.destroy()

+In the old version of `Client` model, `start()` method is asynchronous and there is a promise chain inside it.
+When I call `destroy()` method I want to stop the chain which may be running at that time, I need to create a condition determining that current state is destroyed or not for each micro task.
+Because if `client` has been destroyed, it should not go to next chain.
+So the code becomes bad.

+Finally I found a solution using `RxJS`, I turn the promise chain to stream with `operators`, create a `subscription` property which store all subscriptions, call the `subscription.unsubscribe()` inside the `destroy()`.
+So when call `destroy()`, all the subscriptions would be unsubscribed and the stream will be stopped.